cursebreakers/crypto-bro/README.md

 Use `cargo run` with the following flags to quickly return a key of choice.

-`-- -k (1, 2, 3, 4, 5, 6 or 7)` (corresponds with the "Main menu" below)
+`cargo run -- -k (1, 2, 3, 4, 5, 6 or 7)` (corresponds with the "Main menu" below)

+*example: *

-eg: `cargo run -- -k 4` immediately generates an API key.
+`cargo run -- -k 4` immediately generates an API key.

 **Info**

-`-- -h --help` - displays the help menu
+`cargo run -- -h --help` - displays the help menu

-`-- --version` - prints the app version
+`cargo run -- --version` - prints the app version

 ---